 Department of Literature and Language

-Grounded in the study of one of three languages—Ancient Greek, Latin, or Hebrew*—and interdisciplinary by nature, the Classical Studies Minor offers a rigorous, well-rounded course which, in the best tradition of the liberal arts, complements any major field of study at ETSU, from the sciences to fine arts.
+Grounded in the study of ancient languages—Ancient Greek and Latin—and interdisciplinary by nature, the Classical and Medieval Studies Minor offers a rigorous, well-rounded course of study in the best tradition of the liberal arts.

-Besides its applications in academic research and creative expression, the study of classical languages is itself one of the most effective ways to sharpen English skills, giving polish to spelling, syntax, and style, and illuminating the rules of grammar.
+Besides its many academic and creative applications, the study of classical languages is itself one of the most effective ways to sharpen English skills, giving polish to spelling, syntax, and style, and illuminating all rules of grammar.
 While required by most doctoral programs in Classics, Philosophy and History, having a classical language is a tremendous advantage to graduate school applicants in most any field.